shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 Email: rmerl@lostrealm.ca

 Drop me a note if you are using this firmware and are enjoying it.
-If you really like it and want to give more than a simple "Thank you", there is also a Paypal donation button on my website. :)
+If you really like it and want to give more than a simple "Thank you", there is also a Paypal donation button on my website.
+I wouldn't mind being able to afford a second RT-N66U, so I can work on this firmware without constantly cutting my Internet access :)

 ---